YoshiDesign/P.S.I./README.md

 There is no pause menu...

+### Usage
+python invade.py

+(Install requirements.txt first ya dingus)

+(vrt) user@User:~/P.S.I.$ pip install -r requirements.txt

+## Disclaimer
 This game was created as a personal learning exercise.
 I hope others will use it to a similar degree.

-## Disclaimer
 Due to formatting requirements and intellectual property rights this game is in violation of the Twitter(R) Developer ToS.
 This software is non distributable and may not be sold.
 It is a proof of concept and an educational tool.
 I hope you will find the amalgamation of the ideas presented to be inspiring.
+I hope to also promote the use of realtime data in video game development.

 # Features